aayush1013/aayush1013/README.md

 - 👋 Hi, I’m Aayush Mittal
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning App Development(In Flutter)
+- 🌱 I’m currently into competitive programming
 - 💞️ I’m looking to collaborate on ...Any mentor who can guide me through GSoC
 - 📫 How to reach me ...aayush102003@gmail.com